 Meet the newest addition to the Stitch School family, the Hebden T-Shirt!
-We’ve been wanting to add in more men’s patterns to our collection and thought that a classic raglan t-shirt was the perfect choice to bridge the gap, with both a men’s and women’s pattern now available to sew.
-The two individually designed patterns are sewn up in the exact same way, so you can follow Lisa’s expert tuition whichever version you’re making.
+We’ve been wanting to add in more men’s patterns to our collection and thought that a classic raglan t-shirt was the perfect choice to bridge the gap, with both a men’s, women’s and now children’s pattern now available to sew.
+The three individually designed patterns are sewn up in the exact same way, so you can follow Lisa’s expert tuition whichever version you’re making.

 The Hebden T-Shirt is designed to be sewn in light to medium weight knit fabrics, such as cotton jersey or something with more drape, such as viscose, tencel or bamboo knits.
 We think it looks great in two contrasting fabrics, sew up the sleeves and neckband in one colour, and the body in another to really show off the raglan sleeve construction.

 The Hebden T-Shirt Womens’ PDF sewing pattern is sized between UK sizes 8-20.
 The Hebden T-Shirt Mens’ PDF sewing pattern is sized between UK sizes XS-XXL.
-You can find the fabric requirements for the Men’s Hebden T-Shirt here and the Women’s Hebden T-Shirt here.
+The Mini Hebden T-Shirt PDF sewing pattern is sized between newborn and 6 years.
+You can find the fabric requirements for the Men’s Hebden T-Shirt here, the Women’s Hebden T-Shirt here and the Mini Hebden T-Shirt here.

 Like all our patterns, the sizes are nested to make it easier to grade between the sizes, depending on your measurements.